Jingzhi-cyber/IDS706-Python-Template/README.md

 test_main.py is a test file for main.py that can successfully run in IDEs.

-main.py is a Python file.
+main.py is a Python file contains the main function.